Emergent $\Lambda$CDM cosmology from a measure-induced deformation of the Newtonian action: Structural correspondence between fractional Newtonian and relativistic cosmological equations

 In the next two sections, we employ the cosmological framework proposed here and demonstrate how the background solutions associated with different cosmic epochs can be obtained using two independent and conceptually distinct approaches.
 We then analyze and compare the results obtained from these methods in order to assess the robustness and consistency of the framework.
 We will show that both the time-dependent kernel introduced and the fractional potential constitute the two fundamental pillars of the framework.
-These two ingredients play complementary and indispensable roles in providing a coherent description of the universe, encompassing both background dynamics (see also \cite{Rasouli:2026hfy}) and cosmological perturbations~\cite{Rasouli:2026vei}.
-Moreover, the implications of the framework in the weak-gravity regime are deferred to a forthcoming study \cite{WF-Rasouli-2026}.